luisCermeno/commons-app/README.md

 ## How to run:

-To run the app in development mode, we'll need **three** terminal windows which will run three live servers:
+To run the app in development mode, we'll need **3** terminal windows which will run 3 live servers at the same time:

-   ***Open a terminal window and cd into backend folder***
+Terminal 1:
+1. Cd into backend folder.
+	`cd backend/`
-1. Install python requirements and run django server:
+2. Install python requirements and run django server.
 	`pip3 install -r requirements.txt`
+3. Run django server.
 	`python3 manage.py runserver`

-***Open a new terminal and cd into frontend folder***
+Terminal 2:
+1. Cd into frontend folder.
+	`cd frontend/`
 2. Install react-app:
 	`npm install`
 	(or with yarn preinstalled)